-- Develops and maintains the Liaison situation board. - O Work with the Situation Unit to get started. - O Maintain updates, phone numbers, meeting schedule, web sites, and district maps. - O Order maps and other tools from the Logistics Section. - Communicates directly with the JIC and others at the ICP as directed by the internal communication coordinator. - O Helps to develop documents that may be needed for local officials briefing, VIP tours, or community meetings. - O Ensures coordination on meetings. - Identifies and establish communication links with NRDA and Incident Investigators.
+- Develops and maintains the Liaison situation board. - Work with the Situation Unit to get started. - Maintain updates, phone numbers, meeting schedules, web sites, and district maps. - Order maps and other tools from the Logistics Section. - Communicates directly with the JIC and others at the ICP as directed by the internal communication coordinator. - Helps to develop documents that may be needed for local officials' briefings, VIP tours, or community meetings. - Ensures coordination on meetings. - Identifies and establishes communication links with NRDA and Incident Investigators.